NormanShapiro/Naomi/README.md

 To learn more about Naomi, start by reading, at http://normanshapiro.github.io/Naomi/, the documentation for Pattern and its subclases and for Matcher.
-See also src/SimpleExamples.java and src/DateTime.java.
+See also src/SimpleExamples.java (for an introduction to Naomi which does not show its power) and src/DateTime.java (to see the power of Naomi).